 What is an STL file?
-What does .STL stand for?
-What’s the STL format good for?
-We explain the STL file format in simple terms.
+What is it good for?
+How does it work?
+We simply explain the STL file format for 3D printing in depth.

-These files are usually generated by a computer-aided design (CAD) program. “.STL” is the file extension of the STL file format.
+These files are usually generated by a computer-aided design (CAD) program, as an end product of the 3D modeling process. “.STL” is the file extension of the STL file format.

 Since its humble beginnings, the STL file format has been adopted and supported by many other CAD software packages, and today is widely used for rapid prototyping, 3D printing, and computer-aided manufacturing.
 Hobbyists and professionals use it alike.